jina-ai/jina/docs/get-started/comparing-to-alternatives.md

 ##Compare to Vector databases

-As part of the Neural Search ecosystem, people often wonders what is the difference between Jina and other Vector Databases.
+As part of the Neural Search ecosystem, people often wonder about the difference between Jina and other Vector Databases.

 The main difference is that Jina is **not** a Vector database.